Inferring the Dynamics of the State Evolution During Quantum Annealing: Introduction

-Third, our technique gives us a new way to determine the \textit{freezeout point}, a hypothetical point that is defined as an anneal fraction $s$ significantly smaller than $1$, after which the dynamics essentially stalls, and which can be found by fitting a Boltzmann distribution to the annealer's output.
+Third, our technique gives us a new way to determine an estimate of the \textit{freezeout point}, a hypothetical point that is defined as an anneal fraction $s$ significantly smaller than $1$, after which the dynamics essentially stalls, and which can be found by fitting a Boltzmann distribution to the annealer's output.
 While we show that a freezeout point so defined may not always exist or be identifiable by the existing methods, we demonstrate that our slicing method allows us to determine an analogue we call a \textit{quasi-freezeout point (QFP)}.
 It is defined as a point at which either the energy does not significantly improve anymore or, at an individual qubit level, a point at which the state/value of each individual qubit stays fixed.
-For the former, we analyze the energy values determined by the slicing method and determine the point after which the slope of the energy plot becomes close to zero.
+For the former, we analyze the energy values determined by the slicing method and determine the point after which the slope of the energy plot becomes close to $0$.
 We compare our approach to the one based on estimating the parameters of a Boltzmann distribution, e.g., \cite{Benedetti2016}.
 For the latter, qubit-level QFP, we slice the anneal at various stages (for instance, using $1000$ slices for a $1000$ microsecond anneal), and observe how each qubit's measured value ($+1$ or $0/-1$) changes over the course of the anneal.
 The QFP of a qubit can then be defined as the approximate location at which the measured value of the qubit stays invariant until the end of the anneal.
+Early works on measuring the freezeout of a quantum system by means of a Boltzmann distribution \cite{Chancellor2016scirep} or the Kibble-Zurek mechanism \cite{Chancellor2016arxiv} are available in the literature.